Adamits/arapaho_library/README.md

 text_parser.parse()
 ```

-List is now available at text_parser.examples
+the list of text example objects is now available at text_parser.examples